Bhuragaon: Culture

-Cusine
+Cuisine

-Assamese cuisine is known for its simplicity, rich flavors, and use of indigenous ingredients.
-The local cuisine is primarily influenced by the abundance of rice (Note: Rice is a major part of the diet in Bhuragaon, and it is consumed in various forms such as boiled rice, puffed rice, flattened rice, and rice flour.) and fish (Note: Fish is a popular food in Bhuragaon.
+Foods eaten are often simple, rich in flavour and using local ingredients.
+They are influenced by the abundance of rice (Note: Rice is a major part of the diet in Bhuragaon, and it is consumed in various forms such as boiled rice, puffed rice, flattened rice, and rice flour.) and fish (Note: Fish is a popular food in Bhuragaon.
 The area has so much fresh water with ponds, lakes, and the river, offering ample opportunities for fishing and a rich variety of all types of freshwater fish.) in the region.

-Some of the popular dishes of Bhuragaon include Bilahi Maas, a tangy fish curry cooked with tomatoes, is another favorite.
-Pigeon curry is often prepared during special occasions like Bihu and New year, while Til Gahori, pork cooked with black sesame seeds, is a beloved dish in many Assamese households.
-For a simpler meal, Poita Bhaat, fermented rice soaked overnight, is commonly enjoyed with mustard oil and chilies.
+Dishes include Bilahi Maas, a tangy fish curry cooked with tomatoes, Til Gahori, pork cooked with black sesame seeds, and Poita Bhaat, fermented rice soaked overnight, often eaten with mustard oil adn chilies.
+Pigeon curry is often prepared during special occasions like Bihu and New year.

 The local language of Bhuragaon is Assamese, but Bengali and Hindi are also widely spoken.
 (Note: Apart from Assamese, there are several other languages spoken in the town, including Bodo, Karbi, Mishing, and Dimasa.
 These languages belong to different language families and have their own unique scripts.)